 We continue to work hard to support and recognise our academic women both in the department through our family friendly working practices (see above) and throughout Imperial through the Women's Academic network.
-We are proud that our efforts in this area have been recognised with a Silver Athena SWAN award.

 Imperial College was one of the first Higher Education Institutions to sign up to Stonewall’s Diversity Champions Programme, designed to promote understanding and good practice around issues of sexual orientation in the workplace.

 Postdocs are valued members of the departmental staff.
 There is an annual meeting for all the post doctoral staff to discuss issues opportunities and issues around their working practices.
 In addition there are two departmental postdoc representatives elected by the postdocs who represent their interests at departmental and College meetings.
 There is an internal departmental postdoc web page providing links to job opportunities and training courses as well as hints and tips for writing papers and research proposals as well as other useful information.
 We also have a postdoctoral staff mentor to provide advice and support in the unusual event that there is a breakdown in a post-docs working relationship with their supervisor.

 Imperial College makes specific provision for postdoc training and development.

 Below are examples of three women who have combined family responsibilities with academic careers in ESE.
 Their e-mails are given underneath the description of their experiences - they would be delighted to talk to you further if you have any questions.